 This is not only borne out by the fact digital billboards consume high levels of energy, but also the accepted wisdom that these ads are produced using components that turn into e-waste once the unit’s lifespan has come to an end.

 Even in the case of solar-powered digital billboards (which exist in locations like Times Square and can theoretically be rendered carbon-neutral in terms of the emissions that they generate), these adverts produce increased light pollution and face recyclability issues that are unlikely to be overcome anytime soon.

-The Last Words – Why Paper Billboards Represent the Safest Environmental Choice
+The Last Words – Why Classic Billboards Represent the Safest Environmental Choice

 The assertion that digital billboards are more environmentally friendly than paper alternatives is a lazy one, as it’s based on outdated views and misconceptions surrounding both market niches.

-We’ve seen paper billboards become increasingly eco-friendly in recent times, with the use of sustainable materials, LED lighting and efficient printing techniques playing a pivotal role in this evolution.
+We’ve seen classic billboards become increasingly eco-friendly in recent times, with the use of sustainable materials, LED lighting and efficient printing techniques playing a pivotal role in this evolution.

 This is so long as you partner with the right supplier, and select a service provider that boasts inherently green values and a commitment to sustainability.